Manchester Association F.C.: History

 The instigator of the club was a former Nottingham Forest player, Fitzroy Norris, and the new club included a number of men who had been active with the former Hulme Athenaeum club.
 The first practice session took place in November 1875 and its first match was against students at Liverpool University in January 1876.

-The club first entered the FA Cup in 1877, losing at Darwen by a score of 3-0 or 4-1; Manchester had started the match with only nine men, and two goals in the match were disputed, but, given the result was not in doubt, the clubs did not submit a request to the Football Association for arbitration.
+The club first entered the FA Cup in 1877–78, losing at Darwen by a score of 3–0 or 4–1; Manchester had started the match with only nine men, and two goals in the match were disputed, but, given the result was not in doubt, the clubs did not submit a request to the Football Association for arbitration.

 Manchester Wanderers

-In October 1878, Birch F.C. split its footballing section from its rugby football section, which started playing under the name Manchester Wanderers at Brooks Bar in Whalley Range.
+In October 1878, Birch F.C. split its footballing section from its rugby football section, and the football side started playing under the name Manchester Wanderers at Brooks's Bar in Whalley Range.
+Under its new guise, the club took part in the first Lancashire Senior Cup, and won through to the fourth round stage (owing to the lopsided nature of the draw, made up of 5 clubs).
+At that stage however the club was drawn to visit the competition favourites, Darwen; it took the lead in the tie, thanks to a Brindle own goal, but Darwen soon took control, and won 11–1, the home side having two goals disallowed.
+Goalkeeper Massey was "repeatedly cheered for his capital play".

-In 1879, Association and Wanderers merged, playing under the Manchester Wanderers name at Brooks Bar until 1882, when the club reverted back to Manchester Association.
+In 1879, Association and Wanderers merged, playing under the Manchester Wanderers name at Brooks's Bar until 1882, when the club reverted to Manchester Association.

 Post-merger

-In 1883, the club beat Stoke in the first round of the FA Cup, thanks to an early example of man-marking; full-back Walker and half-back Sumner "appearing to have received special instructions to look after" the Stoke forward Ted Wilson, who had starred for Cambridge University, and the two centre-forwards Newby and Bassett "had orders to keep Johnson [Stoke centre-forward] as quiet as possible".
+In 1883–84, the club beat Stoke in the first round of the FA Cup, thanks to an early example of man-marking; full-back Walker and half-back Sumner "appearing to have received special instructions to look after" the Stoke forward Ted Wilson, who had starred for Cambridge University, and the two centre-forwards Newby and Bassett "had orders to keep Johnson [Stoke centre-forward] as quiet as possible".
 In the second round, Manchester became the first English club to play a Cup tie in Scotland, when drawn away to Queen's Park.
-However, in front of nearly 3,000 spectators, the club went down to a 15-0 defeat, seven goals coming in the first half-an-hour.
+However, in front of nearly 3,000 spectators, the club went down to a 15–0 defeat, seven goals coming in the first half-an-hour.
 McCallum in the Queen's Park goal did not touch the ball with his hands; nevertheless the teams dined together after the match.
-It was the club's last FA Cup appearance.
+It was the club's last FA Cup appearance; as most clubs turned professional, the Association remained amateur and "gentlemanly".